drummonds/bytestoneblog/content/posts/Accounting for programmers/Movements/_index.md

    FM -- £25 --> SM
 {{< /mermaid >}}

-You get the satisfying transfer of £25 to inventory from cash.
+You get the satisfying transfer of £25 to stock from cash.
 The balance with the farmer is zero as the goods have been paid for.

 ### Converting sale of oranges to money equivalent